shaulhameed/node-SPA-quick-start/Readme.md

 >	node server.js

-Note: Prefer using 'nodemon' for your development as it watches the changes in your node js application and restarts the server.
-Once installed use 'nodemon server.js' instead of 'node server.js'.
+Note: Prefer using `nodemon` for your development as it watches the changes in your node js application and restarts the server.
+Once installed use `nodemon server.js` instead of `node server.js`.